dozeo/libsrtp/README.md

  * docs are still being build with a makefile
  * include path of "config.h" has been changed in all source and header files; it is now "srtp/config.h"

 * The include files have been moved and the source files changed to reflect this change.
-This is to accomodate local project inclusion (using sub_directory(vendor/libsrtp) in cmake; see example below)
+This is to accomodate local project inclusion (using it via a `sub_directory` in cmake; see example below)

 * installation in the system is currently not possible; I've only tested the static library output so far